JackYFL/EmoLA/README.md

 After that, the pretrained MLLM LLaVA-1.5-7b ([link](https://huggingface.co/liuhaotian/llava-v1.5-7b/tree/main)) is needed to be downloaded under the ```./checkpoints/``` directory.

 The **FABAInstruct** ([link](https://arxiv.org/pdf/2404.05052)) dataset is needed to be downloaded and unzip under the ```./data/``` directory.
 Note that the landmark features have already been extracted by the pretrained Insightface model and put into the FABAInstruct dataset.
-The preprocessing codes are xxx.
-The overall directory tree of FABA-Instruct is like:
+The preprocessing codes are in ```.feature_extraction/landmark```.
+The overall directory tree of FABA-Instruct dataset is like:
 ```
 data/
 └── FABAInstruct/